kelloggm/no-literal-checker/README.md

 ```

 The default is `@NonConstant` for all expressions except manifest literals (examples
 of manifest literals include `1`, `"hello"`, and `{0xa, 0xb}`).
-That default includes
-method parameters, so a user should expect to need to write an annotation on the definition
+Because method parameters default to `@NonConstant`, the user must write a `@MaybeDerivedFromConstant` annotation on the definition
-of any method that is called with a constant argument.
+of any method that may be called with a constant argument.
 For example, if your code includes
-the call:
+the correct call:
 ```java
 foo(5);
 ```